andrewmkato/AndrewMKato/README.md

 ## Current Projects

-- Creating python programming resources for beginning and intermediate learners for my tutoring sessions
-- Programming applications in predicate calculus
+- Developing a modified theory of Condition-A binding via agreement.
+- Investigating novel English data relating to the syntax and semantics of intensification, under Haoze Li.
-- Exploratory data analysis with R
+- Exploratory NLP data analysis via the Tech4Good research lab, under David T. Lee.

 ## Where to Contact Me

-- Email: andrewmkato (at) gmail (dot) com or anmkato (at) ucsc (dot) edu
+- Email: andrewmkato \[at\] gmail \[dot\] com or anmkato [at] ucsc \[dot\] edu
-- LinkedIn: www.linkedin.com/in/andrewkato